boristsr/gdcorner-website/_posts/2019-06-10-EvaluatingProjectDependencies.md

 ## So, what did I choose?

-Despite all my warnings above, I did decide to roll my own vector and matrix library.
+Despite all my warnings above, I did decide to roll my own vector and matrix library, as my requirements are fairly trivial.
 The library totals around 100 lines.
 I’ve written basic vector and matrix classes several times before so I had a decent understanding of the work involved.
 After a while it was going to take longer to find the perfect library than just writing my own.
+If I start requiring a faster solution or more advanced functionality I will re-evaluate.

 When I went through the same process for an Image IO library I chose [Pillow](https://pillow.readthedocs.io/en/stable/) as it was a significantly smaller library than NumPy (~4mb), it fit my needs, it is well supported, it’s license is permissive and I definitely didn't want to be spending significant amounts of time deciphering the JPEG or PNG formats.